DFreeMind/LearnMD/Language/Java/Interview：Spring.md

 ![spring modules](https://cdn1.howtodoinjava.com/wp-content/uploads/2015/02/spring-modules.png)

+**Some of the important Spring Framework modules are:**

+- Spring Context – for dependency injection.
+- Spring AOP – for aspect oriented programming.
+- Spring DAO – for database operations using DAO pattern
+- Spring JDBC – for JDBC and DataSource support.
+- Spring ORM – for ORM tools support such as Hibernate
+- Spring Web Module – for creating web applications.
+- Spring MVC – Model-View-Controller implementation for creating web applications, web services etc.

 ## What are the benefits of using Spring Framework?

 Following is the list of few of the great benefits of using Spring Framework –